Shopping Cart

 To really understand the benefits of fermented skincare, it helps to know how fermentation works.
 Fermentation is a process of food preservation that has been used throughout the centuries.
 In Japanese cuisine, the main catalyst for fermentation is a cultured grain called koji.
 During the fermentation process, hundreds of enzymes and compounds are released, altering the food’s molecular structure.
 This increases the nutritional content of the food, making it higher in vitamins, probiotics, and peptides.

-Fermented rice water (aka sake) is probably the most popular Japanese fermented ingredient that has received well-deserved attention in the beauty industry.
+Fermented rice water (aka sake) is probably the most popular Japanese fermented skincare ingredient that has received well-deserved attention in the beauty industry.
 Known for its ability to prevent wrinkles and water loss from the skin, promote collagen synthesis and brighten the skin, sake is being hailed for its anti-aging benefits.
-Examples of other local fermented ingredients include soy milk and kombucha, a fermented tea drink that is said to have its origins in China and Japan.
+Examples of other local fermented skincare ingredients include soy milk and kombucha, a fermented tea drink that is said to have its origins in China and Japan.

 How do J-Beauty fermented skincare ingredients give you Mochi skin?